hxxr/rpi-player/README.md

 13.  `(char)` 1 if tremolo settings are to be modified, otherwise 0.
 14. `(double)` If tremolo settings are to be modified, tremolo range, in the ordinary 0-1 units.
 The duty cycle of the note will be offset (at maximum) by this many units by the tremolo.
 15. `(unsigned int)` If tremolo settings are to be modified, length of each tremolo pulse, in microseconds.
+\
+...
+16. `(unsigned int)` If this value is non-zero, the global beat length (in microseconds) will be changed to this value on the next beat.
+If this value is zero the global beat length will not be changed.

 Afterwards you must define (in addition to the frequency and duty cycle arrays) an additional array for each pin, this time of type `misc_t *`.
 Each element of the array is a pointer to a `misc_t`, or `NULL` if no effects are to be used for that beat.
 The player.h header file defines "___" as NULL.
 ```c